chenziwenhaoshuai/Vision-KAN/README.md

 Fix Timm version dependency bugs and remove extraneous code.
 ## 5.24.2024
 The decline in losses is starting to slow down and it looks like it's getting close to the final result.
+## 5.25.2024
+The model with 192 hidden layers is close to convergence and we will next try a larger KAN hidden layer, the same as the MLP.
 # Architecture
 We used [DeiT](https://github.com/facebookresearch/deit) as a baseline for Vision KAN development, thanks to Meta and MIT for the amazing work!
 # Star History